oecd-nea/Nosy.jl/README.md

 ┌ Warning: System is not optimized.
 Termination status: INFEASIBLE.
 Returning the problem instead of the result.
 ```

 Some solvers allow computing an IIS (irreducible infeasible subsystem) associated with the problem.
 When available, the IIS can be obtained so as to determine which constraints are conflicting.
-One very important remark is that the IIS is not unique, there may be multiple IIS associated with one problem, and repairing one IIS does not necessary make the problem feasible.
+One very important remark is that the IIS is not unique, there may be multiple IIS associated with one problem, and repairing one IIS does not necessarily make the problem feasible.

 ```julia
 julia> conflicts(result.sim)